Tariq Aziz: Representative of Iraq

-Aziz attended a conference on February 2001 in Moscow.
+Aziz attended a conference in February 2001 in Moscow.
 At the conference Russia Foreign Minister Igor Ivanov said that fighting terrorism should be based on solid legal foundations and that the UN should play the role of coordinator of international efforts.
 Aziz stressed that Iraq would not yield to U.S. threats, and claimed that Iraq had implemented all its commitments in line with UN Security Council resolutions.
 Gennadii Seleznev, speaker of the Russian State Duma, also met with Aziz and said that "Russia is resolutely against United States threats to strike Iraq as part of its war against terrorism," Interfax reported on 28 January.
 In return, Aziz said that "Iraq has never been a burden on the shoulders of either Russia or the Soviet Union.
 [Iraq] completely supports Russia on the issue of Chechnya, and this is no accident.
 Russia is our number one partner."

 In April 2002, Aziz warned Russia that its economic interests with Iraq would be harmed if it agreed to the implementation of so-called "smart sanctions."
 This warning played a role in Russia blocking a United Nations Security Council resolution that would have authorized their application.
 In October 2002, during a visit to Ankara, he declared that Iraq would no longer consider Turkey a friendly state if it allowed its bases to be used by the United States in the event of an attack on Iraq.
 This statement contributed to the Turkish Parliament’s decision in early March 2003 to reject a U.S. request on the matter.

 Iraq War

 In October 2000, the then-junior Minister for Foreign Affairs from Britain, Peter Hain, set up a secret war avoidance team to carry messages back and forth between himself and Aziz.
 After initial cooperation, Aziz rebuffed the delegations.
 He mounted a violent attack on President Bush and his ally, Tony Blair, characterising America in 2002 as the “dictator of the world” in 2002.

 On 14 February 2003, Aziz reportedly had an audience with Pope John Paul II and other officials in Vatican City, where, according to a Vatican statement, he communicated "the wish of the Iraqi government to co-operate with the international community, notably on disarmament".
 The same statement said that the Pope "insisted on the necessity for Iraq to faithfully respect and give concrete commitments to resolutions of the United Nations Security Council, which is the guarantor of international law".

-Before the war, Aziz claimed he would rather die than be a U.S. prisoner of war: "Do you expect me, after all my history as a militant and as one of the Iraqi leaders, to go to an American prison – to go to Guantanamo?
-I would rather die", he told Britain's ITV.